-Sustainability: The Transit-Oriented Development Ordinance proposals are consistent with General Plan goals and policies to support transit-oriented development and infill development.
+Sustainability: The Transit-Oriented Development Ordinance proposals are consistent with General Plan goals and policies to support Transit Oriented Development (TOD) and infill development.
 Increasing housing densities and uses with intensive job opportunities around public transportation hubs will reduce dependence on the use of private automobiles, reduce vehicle miles traveled (VMT) per household, reduce the use of fossil fuels, improve energy efficiency, reduce carbon dioxide emissions, and help meet air quality standards.

-Commission/Committee Action: On November 13, 2018, the Law and Legislation Committee passed a motion to forward the ordinance, with revisions addressing cannabis cultivation and advanced (tech) manufacturing uses, to the City Council.
-On November 29, 2018, the Planning and Design Commission passed a motion to forward the ordinance, along with a recommendation to consider extending the amount of time allowed for legal non-conforming uses to reestablish a vacant use caused by a disaster.
+Commission/Committee Action: On November 13, 2018, the Law and Legislation Committee passed a motion forwarding the ordinance, with revisions addressing cannabis cultivation and advanced/tech manufacturing uses, to the City Council for consideration of adoption.
+On November 29, 2018, the Planning and Design Commission will consider the ordinance.

-Rationale for Recommendation: The Transit-Oriented Development Ordinance complements, supports, and facilitates the implementation of the goals, policies, and other provisions of the general plan and the city's specific plans and transit village plans that promote infill development, reduced greenhouse gas emissions as well as the public health, safety, convenience, and welfare of the city.
+Rationale for Recommendation: The Transit Oriented Development Ordinance complements, supports, and facilitates the implementation of the goals, policies, and other provisions of the general plan and the city's specific plans and transit village plans that promote infill development, reduced greenhouse gas emissions as well as the public health, safety, convenience, and welfare of the city.
 This ordinance would conserve land near transit stations for mixed use, and higher-development intensities that use land efficiently; reduce pollution and automobile dependence and the expenditure of energy and other resources; and facilitate walking, bicycling, and transit use.